Clea

 The Official Handbook of the Marvel Universe: Master Edition (1990)

-The Official Handbook of the Marvel Universe: Women of Marvel 2005 (2005)
+The Official Handbook of the Marvel Universe: Update '89 (1989)

-#3 - 'Ultimatum: Avengers!' #4 - 'Norrin's Rib' #5 - 'Blinded By Science' #6 - 'Out Of Order' West Coast Avengers (1985)
+#3 - 'Ultimatum: Avengers !' #4 - 'Norrin's Rib' #5 - 'Blinded By Science' #6 - 'Out Of Order' West Coast Avengers (1985)

 #20 - 'In the Meantime, In Between-Time...' #30 - 'None So Blind...'
 What If?
 (1977)